slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
 It just means that they can’t do it."
 -- Anders Hejlsberg*

-> *"Gold rushes make the shovel sellers rich, not the gold seekers."*
+> *"Gold rushes make the shovel sellers rich, not the gold seekers."
+-- Unknown*

 > *"No snowflake in an avalanche ever feels responsible."
 -- Voltaire*